How to Improve the Speed of Your PrestaShop Store

 Before uploading any image, compress it with tools like TinyPNG or Squoosh.
 If your server allows it, convert images to WebP format.
 In PrestaShop you can configure image sizes in Design → Image Settings and regenerate them with the correct size.

 Disable all modules you don’t actively use.
 An installed but disabled module doesn’t consume resources, but an active one that adds no value does.
-Use the PrestaShop Profiler to identify which modules take the longest to execute and evaluate whether they are essential.
+Use the PrestaShop Profiler to identify which modules take the longest to execute and evaluate whether they’re essential.

 Use a CDN

-A Content Delivery Network (CDN) serves the static resources of your store (images, CSS, JS) from geographically distributed servers, reducing latency for users in different locations.
+A content delivery network (CDN) serves your store’s static resources (images, CSS, JS) from geographically distributed servers, reducing latency for users in different locations.
 Cloudflare has a free plan that can noticeably improve load times.

 Consider upgrading your hosting

 If your store has grown and the server can no longer keep up, it’s time to consider moving to a VPS or dedicated server.
-For most mid-sized PrestaShop stores, a VPS with 4GB RAM and support for PHP 8.1 and Redis is a solid starting point.
+For most medium-sized PrestaShop stores, a VPS with 4GB of RAM and support for PHP 8.1 and Redis is a solid starting point.

 How much can your store’s speed improve?